fkooman/php-oauth-as/README.md

 [repository](https://copr.fedoraproject.org/coprs/fkooman/php-oauth/).
 For
 setting up a development environment, see below.

-Currently the documentation for getting started with the packages still needs to be written...
+Currently the documentation for getting started with the RPM packages still needs to be written...

 # Development Requirements
 On Fedora/CentOS: